c4s4/sweetohm/content/resume/resume.en.md

 - *Quantum Computer: Myth or Reality?* at BDX.io in November 2017.
 - *NeON build tool* at RMLL Strasbourg in July 2018.
 - *Quantum Computer: Myth or Reality?* at RMLL Strasbourg in July 2018.
+- *Quantum Computer: Myth or Reality?* at Universite Bordeaux Montaigne in January 2019.

 Few activities related to computer science: